ooliver1/a-level-project/writeup.typ

 My game would require a Wi-Fi connection.
 It could use a LAN for local play, but not bluetooth.
 This is a limitation as school/college Wi-Fi can be unreliable or not accessible at times, and some students may not have access to Wi-Fi at home.

 Some visual impairments may be a limitation too.
 As the game will be 3D, it may be difficult to interpret with a visual impairment.
-I will try to make the game as accessible as possible with changes such as high contrast, but it may not be possible to make it accessible for all visual impairments.
+I will try to make the game as accessible as possible with changes such as a high contrast interface, but it may not be possible to make it accessible for all visual impairments.

 The game will be controlled with a keyboard and mouse.
 This is a limitation as some students may not have access to a mouse, or may not be able to use a mouse due to a physical impairment.
 This would not be something I can solve completely initially, but a low amount of keyboard inputs would mean they can be remapped to a controller or an accessible input device.

-// TODO:
-// They may play to distract from college/revision?
+The game could also act as a distraction from revision or school work.
+This is a limitation as it is not the intended purpose of the game.
+This could be solved by having a setting to lock the game at certain times of the day, but this could be bypassed by changing the system time.

 === Requirements